nasa-gibs/worldview/config/default/common/config/metadata/layers/multi-mission/hls/Reflectance.md

 - Landsat 8: April 11, 2013 - Present
 - Landsat 9: May 31, 2022 - Present

 On January 21, 2025, the Sentinel-2C satellite replaced Sentinel-2A satellite.
-In addition, a [temporary one year extension campaign](https://sentinels.copernicus.eu/-/sentinel-2a-extended-campaign-starting-march-13-2025) of Sentinel-2A began on March 13, 2025.
+A [temporary one year extension campaign](https://sentinels.copernicus.eu/-/sentinel-2a-extended-campaign-starting-march-13-2025) of Sentinel-2A began on March 13, 2025.
 This campaign provides increased observations over Europe, and tropical regions of Africa and South America.
+In addition, it was announced that [the campaign has been extended to the end of 2026](https://sentinels.copernicus.eu/web/sentinel/-/sentinel-2a-extension-campaign-prolonged-until-the-end-of-2026).

 This layer contains a mix of imagery from Sentinel-2A, Sentinel-2B, and Sentinel-2C:
-- Sentinel-2A: November 28, 2015 to January 22, 2025; March 14, 2025 to approximately March 2026.
+- Sentinel-2A: November 28, 2015 to January 22, 2025; March 14, 2025 to December 31, 2026.
 - Sentinel-2B: September 18, 2017 to Present
 - Sentinel-2C: January 21, 2025 to Present